nyaruka/floweditor/README.md

 ### Hot Reloading
 This project uses [React Hot Loader](https://github.com/gaearon/react-hot-loader) to keep components mounted/preserve their state while in development.

+### Configuration

+This project is currently configured via `flowEditor.config.*.js` in the root directory and loaded into the bundle as an [external](https://webpack.js.org/configuration/externals/) via Webpack.
+The `ConfigProvider` component composes the app's configuration and provides it to each component via React's [context API](https://reactjs.org/docs/context.html).

 ## Running Tests